 This image highlights measurable benefits of consistent mindfulness practice.

-Research links mindfulness practice to lower stress, improved attention, and better emotional regulation2.
-Since the Mindfulness-Based Stress Reduction (MBSR) program began in 1979, mindfulness training has become widely taught in clinical and workplace settings1.
+Research links mindfulness training to lower stress, improved attention, and better emotional regulation2.
+Since the Mindfulness‑Based Stress Reduction (MBSR) program began in 1979, mindfulness has been adapted widely in clinical and workplace settings1.

 Your First Mindfulness Exercises

 You don’t need special equipment or lots of time.
 A few minutes and a curious mind are enough.
-These exercises are starting points.
-The goal isn’t to force your mind blank; it’s to bring attention back to the present repeatedly, without judgment.
+These exercises are starting points; the goal isn’t to force your mind blank, it’s to bring attention back to the present repeatedly and without judgment.

 The Mindful Breath

 Your breath is always available as an anchor.
-Find a comfortable position, sit or lie down, soften your gaze or close your eyes, and notice your breathing.
-Don’t change it—just observe sensations like cool air at the nostrils, the rise of your chest, or the fall of your belly.
+Find a comfortable position—sit or lie down—soften your gaze or close your eyes, and notice your breathing.
+Don’t change it; simply observe sensations like cool air at the nostrils, the rise of your chest, or the fall of your belly.

 The Body Scan